isomerpages/moe-yishunpri/_departments/MOTHER TONGUE/MALAY LANGUAGE.md

 |   |   |
 |:-:|:-:|
 |   ![](/images/Departments/MOTHER%20TONGUE/MALAY%20LANGUAGE/ML_Workshop_1.jpg)  Comprehension workshop on use of strategies to answer the questions |  ![](/images/Departments/MOTHER%20TONGUE/MALAY%20LANGUAGE/ML_Workshop_2.jpg)   Oral workshop to enhance the pupils' oral skills |

+### **Talent Development Programme**

+The Talent Development Programme is a platform for the students to display their talent.
+Every level has different competitions for the students to display their strength and potential.
+The pupils have gained confidence in using the language.
+They are also given the opportunity to participate at external competitions.